avivo8/dark_matter_projectile/NETLIFY_FIX.md

 ## Why This Happens

 Netlify auto-detects Python when it sees `requirements.txt`.
+We've renamed it to `python-requirements.txt` so Netlify won't detect it.
 Since this is a static HTML/CSS/JS site, Python dependencies are only needed for:
 - Local development
 - Training the model (`train_model.py`)
 - Running the API server (`src/api_server.py`)